TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 5. Run `npm run useChrome` or `npm run useFF` to select the browser you are developing for - this will copy the corresponding manifest.json.
 6. Run `npm run dev` while developing.
 This is will compile `.sass` and `.ts` files and watch for changes in your working tree.
 7. Load the `./build` directory as an unpacked extension in your browser to test the extension.
 8. Run `npm run test` locally before pushing code.
 This will also check if your code is formatted correctly.
-You can use [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to automatically format your code or `npm run prettier:fix`.
+You can use [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to automatically format your code (recommended) or use `npm run prettier:fix`.
 (See also below.)
 Wrong formatting will result in failing CI on GitHub!
 9. **Increase the version number in the `manifest*.json` files according to [SemVer](https://semver.org/).
-An increase in version number is strictly required beforere releasing a new version!**
+An increase in version number is strictly required for new TUfast releases!**
 10. Create a pull request against `main`.
 11. Await our review.